lucaelin/KST/README.md

 A Mobile Web App for KSP telemetry data

 Ever wanted to check how your Kerbals are doing while going to the Gym?
 No?
 Anyway...
-KST lets you connect your phone or browser connect to the game running on another device.
+KST lets you connect your phone or browser to the game running on another device.
 It uses the KRPC-Mod to steam realtime-information of your craft in orbit.

 ## How to